lct-rug-2022/edos-2023/README.md

 ## Data

-The data is not included in the repository because of access restrictions for some of the datasets.
+The data is not included in the repository because of license and access restrictions for some datasets.
 In order to reproduce our results, you should collect the data and place it according to the following structure:

 ```